-1. Short title and commencement
+A. Short title and commencement

-- (1) These directions shall be called the Reserve Bank of India (Regional Rural Banks - Income Recognition, Asset Classification and Provisioning) Directions, 2025. - (2) These directions shall come into force with immediate effect.
+1. These Directions shall be called the Reserve Bank of India (Regional Rural Banks - Income Recognition, Asset Classification and Provisioning) Directions, 2025.
+2. These Directions shall come into force with immediate effect.

-2. Applicability
+B. Applicability

-- (1) These Directions shall be applicable to Regional Rural Banks (hereinafter collectively referred to as 'RRBs' and individually as a 'RRB'). - (2) A RRB shall also follow the prudential guidelines on income recognition, asset classification and provisioning of advances for restructured accounts as prescribed in the Reserve Bank of India (Regional Rural Banks - Resolution of Stressed Assets) Directions, 2025, in addition to these Directions.
+3. These Directions shall be applicable to Regional Rural Banks as defined under clause (ja) of Banking Regulation Act, 1949 (hereinafter collectively referred to as 'banks' and individually as a 'bank').
+4. A bank shall also follow the prudential guidelines on income recognition, asset classification and provisioning of advances for restructured accounts as prescribed in the [Reserve Bank of India \(Regional Rural Banks - Resolution of Stressed Assets\) Directions, 2025](#), in addition to these Directions.

-3. Definitions
+C. Definitions

-- (1) In these Directions, unless the context states otherwise, the terms herein shall bear the meaning assigned to them below:
+5. In these Directions, unless the context states otherwise, the terms herein shall bear the meaning assigned to them below:

-- (i) 'crop season' for each crop, shall mean the period up to harvesting of the crops raised, as determined by the State Level Bankers' Committee (SLBC) in each State; - (ii) 'doubtful asset' shall mean an asset which has remained in the substandard category for a period of twelve months; A loan classified as doubtful has all the weaknesses inherent in that classified as sub-standard with the added characteristic that the weaknesses make collection or liquidation in full, on the basis of currently known facts, conditions and values, highly questionable and improbable.
-Here too, as in the case of sub-standard assets rescheduling does not entitle a bank to upgrade the quality of an advance automatically. - (iii) 'exposure' shall include all funded and non-funded exposures (including underwriting and similar commitments). - (iv) "long duration crops" shall mean crops with crop season longer than one year; - (v) 'loss asset' shall mean an asset where loss has been identified by a RRB or internal or external auditors or the inspection conducted by NABARD, but the amount has not been written off wholly or partly by the RRB; In other words, such an asset is considered uncollectible and of such little value that its continuance as a bankable asset is not warranted although there may be some salvage or recovery value. - (vi) "non-performing asset" shall mean an asset, including a leased asset, which has ceased to generate income for a RRB; - (vii) "out of order status" - a cash credit / overdraft (CC / OD) account shall be treated as 'out of order' if any of the following conditions are satisfied: - (i) the outstanding balance in the CC / OD account remains continuously in excess of the sanctioned limit / drawing power for ninety days; - (ii) the outstanding balance in the CC / OD account is less than the sanctioned limit / drawing power but there are no credits continuously for ninety days;

-(iii) the outstanding balance in the CC / OD account is less than the sanctioned limit/drawing power but credits are not enough to cover the interest debited during the previous ninety days period.
+- (1) 'crop season' for each crop, shall mean the period up to harvesting of the crops raised, as determined by the State Level Bankers' Committee (SLBC) in each State; - (2) 'doubtful asset' shall mean an asset which has remained in the substandard category for a period of twelve months; A loan classified as doubtful has all the weaknesses inherent in that classified as sub-standard with the added characteristic that the weaknesses make collection or liquidation in full, on the basis of currently known facts, conditions and values, highly questionable and improbable.
+Here too, as in the case of sub-standard assets rescheduling does not entitle a bank to upgrade the quality of an advance automatically - (3) 'exposure' shall include all funded and non-funded exposures (including underwriting and similar commitments). - (4) 'long duration crops' shall mean crops with crop season longer than one year; - (5) 'loss asset' shall mean an asset where loss has been identified by a bank or internal or external auditors or the inspection conducted by NABARD, but the amount has not been written off wholly or partly by the bank;. - (6) 'non-performing asset' shall mean an asset, including a leased asset, which has ceased to generate income for a bank; - (7) 'out of order status' - a cash credit / overdraft (CC / OD) account shall be treated as 'out of order' if any of the following conditions are satisfied: - (i) the outstanding balance remains continuously in excess of the sanctioned limit / drawing power for 90 days; - (ii) the outstanding balance is less than the sanctioned limit / drawing power but there are no credits continuously for 90 days; - (iii) the outstanding balance is less than the sanctioned limit/drawing power but credits are not enough to cover the interest debited during the previous 90 days period.

-Explanation 1: 'Previous ninety days period' referred to in Sl.
-No. (iii) above shall be inclusive of the day for which the day-end process is being run.
+Explanation 1: 'Previous 90 days period' referred to in subparagraph (iii) above shall be inclusive of the day for which the day-end process is being run.

-Explanation 2: The definition of "out of order" shall be applicable to all loan products being offered as an overdraft facility, including those not meant for business purpose and/or which entail interest repayments as the only credits.
+Explanation 2: The definition of 'out of order' shall be applicable to all credit products being offered as an overdraft facility, including those not meant for business purpose and / or which entail interest repayments as the only credits.